ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   `Clock Skews`_ for more infos on that.
 If all your clocks are properly synchronized, it is best if you prepare some logs and reach out to the community.
-This is not a state that is likely to persist and aside from (*really*) old bugs there isn't an obvious reason besides clock skews on why this would happen.
+This is not a state that is likely to persist and aside from (*really*) old bugs there is not an obvious reason besides clock skews on why this would happen.

 What if state is ``synchronizing``?